srackham/drake/README.md

 breaking changes until 1.0 (see the Git commit log for `BREAKING CHANGE`).
 A 1.0 production release will follow once Deno has reached 1.0.
-If you experience compilation errors try forcing a cache reload with the Deno `fetch` command e.g. `deno fetch Drakefile.ts --reload`
+If you experience compilation errors try forcing a cache reload with the Deno `cache` command e.g. `deno cache Drakefile.ts --reload`

-Tested with Deno 0.39.0 running on Ubuntu 18.04.
+Tested with Deno 0.40.0 running on Ubuntu 18.04.

 ## Drakefiles